In line with the English Language Education curriculum framework,

 STEM in English - Balloon Rocket Experiment (P.5)

 English Morning Broadcast about STEM (once a month)

-Little Makers (held by Mr. Gordon & Miss Jennifer every Tuesday recess)
+Little Makers (held by Mr. Gordon & Miss Ann every Tuesday recess)